Jimi Hendrix’s 1960s Danelectro Bronze Standard

 Young Jimi Hendrix holding a copper-colored Danelectro guitar.
 Photo credit: Unknown

-In terms of specifications, there was initial speculation that Jimi’s guitar featured a single pickup.
-However, upon closer examination of a photograph from his army days (see below), it becomes evident that the guitar actually boasted two pickups.
-Taking into account the shape of the pickguard, it is highly probable that the instrument was a 1959 Danelectro Model 3022 Shorthorn, similar to the one below.
+Initially, it was speculated that Jimi’s Danelectro had a single pickup.
+However, a closer look at a photograph from his army days (see first photo on this page) reveals that the guitar actually had two pickups.
+Based on the shape of the pickguard and other visual details, it is highly likely that Hendrix’s instrument was a 1959 Danelectro Model 3022 Shorthorn.

 A guitar that looks pretty much identical to Jimi’s, which is interestingly pretty hard to encounter because most 1960s models have pickguards that are shaped differently.
 Photo source: Reverb.com